 Refugee crisis in Greece

 The “Refugee Crisis” category documents the plight immigrants and refugees go through as they arrive from Turkey into Greece, the migrant gateway into Europe.
 We witness the refugee tragedy, at the time that this footage was taken, primarily of the Syrian people, as: Boats filled with refugees coming through Turkey enter Greek waters and get rescued on Lesvos island, before being cared for at coastal and UNHCR camps; refugees being shipped off the island and housed in tents at Athens’ main port; refugees who have found their way to Victoria square in the center of Athens (in order to make personal arrangements for alternate ways to exit Greece); and refugees who are loaded to buses headed to one of the refugee hospitality centers, which look more like modern concentration camps.
-The “Refugee Crisis” footage was filmed, primarily, between 2015–2016, and is divided between 5 separate locations, in three different regions of Greece: 1) Lesvos island aka Mytilini (northeastern Aegean sea), 2) Piraeus port (Athens), 3) Victoria square (Athens), 4) Elliniko Refugee camp (Athens) and 5) Idomeni makeshift Refugee camp (border of northern Greece).
-The 5 Location-playlists are preceded and followed by two Antifascist Rallies (Event-playlists) that took place in Athens: the first rally is from 2012, whereas the second, from 2017, is one of the most massive antifascist/pro-refugee mobilizations to ever occur in Greece.
+The “Refugee Crisis” footage was filmed, primarily, between 2015–2016, and is divided between 4 separate locations, in three different regions of Greece: 1) Lesvos island aka Mytilini (northeastern Aegean sea), 2) Piraeus port (Athens), 3) Victoria square (Athens) and 4) Idomeni makeshift Refugee camp (border of northern Greece), the largest refugee camp in Europe.
+The Location-playlists are followed by an Antifascist-Antiracist Rally that took place in Athens (2017), one of the most massive antifascist/pro-refugee mobilizations to ever occur in Greece.

 In Acknowledgment of their important work and contribution in this Archive: